balena-io-experimental/jetson-sample-new/README.md

 # jetson-nano-sample-new
-Jetson Nano sample using new packages
+Jetson Nano samples using new packages

-In the app container, start the X display server and run the prebuilt sample apps:
+In the CUDA container, start the X display server and run the prebuilt sample apps:
 ```
     $ X &
     $ ./clock